greymd/teip/README.md

 AAA@@@@@___@@@@@AAA
 ```

-In other words, you can connect the multiple features of `teip` with AND conditions for more complex range selection.
+In other words, by connecting multiple functions of `teip` with AND conditions, it is possible to drill holes in a more complex range.
 Furthermore, it works asynchronously and in multi-processes, similar to the shell pipeline.
 It will hardly degrade performance unless the machine faces the limits of parallelism.